Author has written 11 stories for Dragnet, All In The Family, Andy Griffith Show, Waltons, and Across the Universe.

 I should mention here that I am legally blind.
 In 1978, I was born with ROP (Retinopathy of Prematurity).
 I have no sight in my right eye and limited vision (20/400) in my left.
 I do not let this deter me from anything and continue to do my absolute best.

 You may wonder what else I do in my spare time besides write stories.
-Other interests I enjoy are reading, watching classic television series, listening to Old Time Radio (OTR) programs, shopping, going for walks, creating greeting cards on the computer, and participating in a Visually Impaired Support Group as well as a Book Club.
+Other interests I enjoy are reading, watching classic television series, listening to Old Time Radio (OTR) programs, shopping, going for walks, creating greeting cards on the computer etc. I also have a day job with an organization who advocates for people who are blind or visually impaired.

 I hope you enjoy my writings in the coming pages.
 Feel free to leave me a message and tell me your thoughts on what you have just read.
 All feedback is welcome, I truly mean that, and you're guaranteed a reply.